 We started planning our trip to Maui well in advance because knew we'd have to squeeze in all the best things to do in Maui.
-We had only 4 days to sight-see and relax, which is a pretty tall order.
+We had only four days to sightsee and relax, which is a pretty tall order.
 So we snatched up our Maui travel guide from Lonely Planet and got to work planning our dream trip to Maui.

 Below is a list of towns that made my Must See Maui list, along with tips and photos.
 While this list isn't comprehensive, it covers the best of the west, north and central parts of the island.
 Check it out!

 One of the oldest settlements on the island, Lahaina is full of history and old-town charm.
 Once the primary whaling town of the Pacific, Lahaina’s port still bustles with tours boats eager to take visitors for fishing expeditions and sunset cruises.